 Figures 3a and 3b give a clear view where the

-patch is compiled into the kernel, the iptables chains are
+bridge code and netfilter is enabled in the kernel, the iptables chains are

 also attached onto the hooks of the bridging code.
 However,

 this does not mean that they are no longer attached onto their

 standard IP code hooks.
 For IP packets that get into